coxy1989/mlsabbatical/website/content/markdown/curriculum.md

 PML: [Python Machine Learning](https://www.amazon.co.uk/Python-Machine-Learning-Sebastian-Raschka/dp/1783555130)

 For each chapter I intend to publish my notes and working Jupyter Notebooks / python code that exercise the key ideas.
-I intend to cross reference the material as I go with the Andrew Ng course I've already completed and with other resources that I find along the way.
+I intend to cross reference the material as I go with the Andrew Ng courses I've already completed and with other resources that I find along the way.
 I'll also be looking for overlap with the foundational track where possible, in addition to diving deeper in patches where the content errs on "plug and chug".

 - PML: 1.
 Giving Computers the Ability to Learn From Data